 Table 3 shows the preliminary untreated water rate and the temporary untreated water rate.
 This preliminary untreated water rate excludes the outstanding reconciliation balance.
-The amount of the water reconciliation charge applied to the CY 2024 untreated water rate will be reflected in the final report based on the Board's direction.
+The amount of the water reconciliation charge applied to the CY 2024 untreated water rate will be reflected in the final report based on the recommended implementation schedule determined by the Agency's Board of Directors.